willhowes/makers_portfolio_and_notes/week_2.md

 ## OO Principals
 * Polymorphism - (poly = many, morph = forms).
 This is where a class takes many forms.
 This is also linked to duck-typing (i.e.  if it behaves like a duck then you can rely on it being a duck).
 For example if the object given as an argument to a method or class has the method we are expecting then you can rely on that object being the object we want.
 Working example: duck and fake_duck will be treated as the same providing they both have the .quack method.

 * Delegation/Fowarding - my understanding is that, having split classes up so using SRP, forwarding is where by messages are forwarded from the new class to the old class.
 For example, where you have password checker and you take this out of a profile class then the new password_checker class will need to forward to the profile class a message to confirm if password_checker returns true.
+Remember that when delegating the functions of one class into a new class, when communicating between the two, you do not want one class to change the 'state' (i.e. a variable) of a class, you only want to ask it something (e.g. in the oystercard challenge, and instance of the ```Oystercard``` class will ask an instance of the ```Journey``` class whether the journey is ```complete?```, it should not tell the instance of the ```Journey``` class to change its ```@complete``` instance variable to true, as this would make the ```Journey``` vulnerable to changes from outside the class.

 * Inheritance - where by one class inherits all the features of a parent.
 Warning - it will copy over all the parent's classes methods, even if you don't want them allow.
 Therefore, if you want a feature that will only apply to some of the child classes, then you will need to create another class and use compostion, for example: